oddle-developer/oddle-qa-challenge/README.md

 - Webdriver.io
 - Selenium

-Note: We use Webdriver.io for end-to-end integration testing and POSTMAN for API testing.
+Note: We use Webdriver.io/Cypress for end-to-end integration testing and Postman/RestAssured for API testing.

 The following card details should be included as part of your test scenarios.